 The F1 car is over 130 dB.

-What DB is an F1 car?
+How loud is a F1 car?

-To get a more solid answer, he measured sound levels at three locations at a Formula 1 racetrack.
 He found that at the loudest spot, the peak noise levels were almost 140 decibels, or just below those known to cause permanent hearing loss.

 What is the loudest F1 car ever?